What we know - and still don't know - about what led to Tyre Nichols' death - KESQ

 Martin III, Smith, Bean, Haley and Mills, Jr. have each been charged with second-degree murder, aggravated assault, two charges of aggravated kidnapping, two charges of official misconduct and one charge of official oppression, according to both Shelby County criminal court and Shelby County jail records.

-Although all five former officers have been charged, it’s unclear what role each officer played in the incident.

-A statement from the Memphis Police Association, the union representing the officers, declined to comment on the terminations beyond saying that the city of Memphis and Nichols’ family “deserve to know the complete account of the events leading up to his death and what may have contributed to it.”
+The Memphis Police Association, the union representing the officers, declined to comment on the terminations beyond saying that the city of Memphis and Nichols’ family “deserve to know the complete account of the events leading up to his death and what may have contributed to it,” according to a statement.

-In addition to the firing of the officers, two Memphis Fire Department employees who were part of Nichols’ “initial patient care” were also fired, department Public Information Officer Qwanesha Ward told CNN’s Nadia Romero.

 It’s unclear to what extent those employees were taking care of Nichols and what type of aid was rendered, if any at all.

-Note: Correction: A previous version of this story misspelled RowVaughn Wells’ first name.
-Correction: A previous version of this story incorrectly stated the job status of the two Memphis Fire Department personnel put on administrative leave pending the outcome of an internal investigation.
-They have been “relieved of duty” but not fired, said a department spokeswoman, Officer Qwanesha Ward.